Kingerthanu/Python_FTM_PDF_Parser/README.md

   You Also May Need To Install Java For Tabula As This Codebase Relies On It.

+#### **- Notice**
+This branch uses local LLMs (Large Language Models), which require substantial system resources.
+For smooth operation, please ensure the following:

+- CUDA Support: If your system has a CUDA-supported GPU, ensure it is configured for accelerated processing.
+Verify by running nvcc --version in your terminal.
+If CUDA is unavailable, the models will fall back to CPU execution, though this will be significantly slower.

+- Memory Requirements: Make sure your system has enough RAM.
+Running these models locally can require 16GB or more system memory, and a GPU with at least 8GB of VRAM is recommended.

+- Disk Space: Local LLMs like LLaVA and LLaMA can take up several gigabytes of storage.
+Ensure you have sufficient disk space available to store these models.

+- Cooling: Running LLMs generates heat, especially on extended tasks.
+Ensure your system has adequate cooling to prevent overheating.

+- Model Versions: This branch supports specific versions of LLaVA and LLaMA.
+Ensure you are using compatible versions to avoid compatibility issues.

 #### **- Local LLM Support**
 This Branch Introduces Support For Two Local Large Language Models (LLMs) Via Ollama, Allowing For High-Performance, On-Device AI Processing Without The Need For Cloud-Based Services.
 The Two Integrated Models Are: